17

 Poor Value

-The financial data raises serious concerns about Northwest College of Art & Design.
-With a net cost of $16,418 per year and median graduate earnings of only $31,167 ten years out, the estimated payback period exceeds >50 years.
-For most students, the financial return does not justify the cost.
+We'll be straight with you: the numbers at Northwest College of Art & Design are a real concern.
+With a net cost of $16,418 per year and the typical graduate earning only $31,167 ten years out, the estimated payback period exceeds >50 years.
+For most students, the financial return does not justify the cost - go in with your eyes open.

 Rankings & Links